The Men In My Life

 "In The Men in My Life Patricia Bosworth, who has given us such fine biographies of Montgomery Clift, Diane Arbus, and Jane Fonda, turns her lens on her own 20-something self, and on the men—and women—she encountered during those extraordinary years.
 The result is a moving, revealing, unsparing and enthralling book." - Amanda Vaill, author of Hotel Florida and Everybody Was So Young

 “As memoirs go, this one is TOPS.
-Vivid, beautifully written, evocative and SO refreshingly frank about sex.” - Andre Bishop, Artistic Director of Lincoln Center Repertory Theatre
+Vivid, beautifully written, evocative and SO refreshingly frank about sex.” - Andre Bishop, Producing Artistic Director of Lincoln Center Theater

 "In this moving follow-up to her 1997 memoir, Anything Your Little Heart Desires, Bosworth comes into her own as a memoirist.
 The earlier book focused on her father, Bartley Crum, best known as a left-wing lawyer who’d represented the Hollywood 10.
 In this one, Bosworth (Montgomery Clift; Diane Arbus) retraces some of the same material, condensing her father’s political life and her parents’ personal struggles with absence, alcoholism, and adultery before expanding her own coming of age as an actress and, eventually, as a writer.
 Perhaps inevitably, many of her decisions were colored by her dysfunctional upbringing: her disastrous marriage in 1952 (she was 19) to an abusive wannabe artist was a thinly veiled escape.
 Her relationship with Joseph 'Pepi' Schildkraut, a married actor her father’s age, came just as her father was institutionalized for substance abuse.
 Her abortion as she was about to film A Nun’s Story with Audrey Hepburn unleashed a torrent of suppressed Catholic guilt.
 The men who haunt Bosworth’s raw narrative are her beloved brother, Bart Jr., who killed himself when he was 18, and her father, who killed himself six years later.
 In the end, Bosworth has no firm answers.
 They were prey, as she was, to “the ambivalent nature of choices between career and family, between romance and responsibility, between recklessness and restraint.” - Publishers Weekly, starred review